 Your self-confidence is your sense of self.
 It is your belief in your capabilities to perform at the required level, attain goals, learn new skills and achieve your objectives.
 It is the most important psychological contributor to performance in the business world because even if have all of the ability in the world to accomplish a goal, if you lack confidence in your abilities, you won't use them to their fullest extent to pursue success.

 Self-talk drives self-esteem which drives self-confidence.
-Everybody, and I mean everybody, faces self-doubt.
+Everybody faces self-doubt.
 People with higher self-confidence and ability to manage personal self-doubt develop higher self-confidence.
 Fortunately, confidence is a skill that can be progressively developed with awareness and practice.

-Comfort zones are boundaries designed by us for personal safety and comfort.
+Your Comfort Zone is your personal zone where you feel safe and comfortable.
 Most people have difficulty leaving their comfort zones (inertia) or even widening it.
 Unless you are an accomplished business person (usually experienced), it is highly unlikely that you will succeed without stretching and leaving your comfort zone.
-People unwilling to leave their comfort zones are generally less adaptable and do not have a growth mindset.
+Your willingness to periodically leave your comfort zone is a huge factor in your business success.

-There are quite a few people who are successphobic either because they fear success (yes, there are many such people) or have an inability to cross the finish line.
-The person who fears success has an internal conflict - one part of him wants success and the other fears success.
-Most successphobics choose the latter.
-It is a person’s inability to comfortably handle achievement - an unconscious fear.
+Successphobia.
+There are several people who have successphobia, a fear of success or have an inability to cross the finish line.
+The person who fears success has an internal conflict - one part wanting success and the other fearing success.
 A person who fears success is very much like a person who fears failure – both of them prevent the attainment of their goals.
 The person is unable to comfortably handle achievement - an underlying fear.